pbsds/nmigen-learning/README.md

 * Diagrams are nice
 * Documentation generation would be nice
-* A central nmigen-pmod library would be nice
+* A central nmigen-pmod repository would be nice
 * A RISCV toolchain would be nice (make socs, and compile C, C++ or Rust)
-* nextpnr-xray or vtr would be nice
+* nextpnr-prxray or vpr would be nice
 * Batch setup of Vivado would be nice
 * Ability to synth on a host accessible with ssh would be nice